 Line of business: Biotechnology

-Institut Curie: Technology-based, institutional co-founder and R&D partner
+Institut Curie: Behind the technology, institutional co-founder and R&D partner

 Meiogenix's technologies improve the efficiency of molecular mechanisms of meiosis and accelerate the identification of novel variants of a given organisms.